run-llama/llama_index/docs/guides/tutorials/terms_definitions_tutorial.md

 In this tutorial, we will go through the design process of using Llama Index to extract terms and definitions from text, while allowing users to query those terms later.
 Using [Streamlit](https://streamlit.io/), we can provide an easy to build frontend for running and testing all of this, and quickly iterate with our design.

-This tutorial assumes you have the following packages installed:
+This tutorial assumes you have Python3.9+ and the following packages installed:

-- python3.9+
-- llama_index
+- llama-index
 - streamlit

 At the base level, our objective is to take text from a document, extract terms and definitions, and then provide a way for users to query that knowledge base of terms and definitions.
 The tutorial will go over features from both Llama Index and Streamlit, and hopefully provide some interesting solutions for common problems that come up.